ionic-team/ionic-site/docs/v2/components/index.md

 We inject the [`IonicApp`](../api/components/app/IonicApp/) service so we can use Ionic's [id system](link_to_id_system) to get references to the menu and the nav controller.
 We then use the NavController's [`setRoot`](../api/components/nav/NavController/#setRoot) function to clear the navigation stack and set the selected page as the new navigation root.

 Menus can be a little more complicated, but they allow for many different configuration options.
+For example, the Google Maps app uses a drawer style Menu that exposes a list of items that open [Modals](#modals) over the main map content area and toggle settings on and off.

-For more examples and in depth configuration explanations, take a look at the [Menu API reference](../api/components/menu/Menu/) as well as the [Nav API reference](../api/components/menu/Menu/).
+For more information on tabs, check out the [Menu API reference](../api/components/menu/Menu/).

 <h2 id="modals">Modals</h2>